RiazBhuiyanX/python-metrics-engine/README.md

 I selected the BTC/USDT pair for multiple practical and strategic reasons:

 - **Liquidity**: BTC/USDT is one of the most liquid trading pairs in crypto, which means price movements are less distorted by individual trades.
 This makes backtests more reliable.
-- **Volatility**: Bitcoin exhibits natural volatility on short timeframes — ideal for testing both breakout and mean-reversion logic.
+- **Volatility**: Bitcoin naturally has a lot of movement on low timeframes — perfect for testing both breakout and mean-reversion strategies (there’s plenty of action).
-- **Data Availability**: It’s easy to obtain clean, high-frequency OHLCV data from Binance using `ccxt`, with minimal missing values or anomalies.
+- **Data Availability**: It’s easy to get clean, high-frequency historical data for BTC/USDT (thanks to Binance + `ccxt`), with minimal gaps or weird spikes to worry about.
-- **Market Independence**: BTC is a decentralized asset not tied to company earnings or interest rates.
-This lets me test price-based strategies without needing to model macroeconomic factors.
+- **Market Independence**: BTC isn’t tied to a single company or central bank decision.
+It’s a decentralized asset.
+That means I can test price-driven strategies without needing to account for earnings reports.
-- **USDT Stability**: Using USDT as the quote currency makes all balances stable and easy to interpret (i.e., gains/losses are not exposed to FX risk or inflation).
+- **USDT Stability**: Using USDT as the quote currency keeps all my balances in stable dollar terms.
+Gains and losses are easy to interpret, and I’m not adding forex or inflation risk on top.

-In short, BTC/USDT offers a dynamic, clean, and high-volume sandbox to experiment with strategy logic under realistic market conditions.
+In short, BTC/USDT offered a big, active, and clean sandbox to experiment with strategy logic under realistic market conditions.

 ## 📉 Risk Management & Capital Protection

-From the start, I treated this challenge not as a profit-maximization game, but as a **survival problem**.
-As the prompt says — if you lose 50%, you need 100% gain to recover.
-Capital preservation had to be baked into the logic.
+From day one, I approached this challenge not as a profit-maximization game, but as a **survival problem**.
+As the prompt wisely points out: if you lose 50% of your capital, you need a 100% gain just to recover.
+So I knew I had to include capital preservation into the strategy logic from the start.

 ### 🛑 Stop Logic: 80% Capital Threshold

-I implemented a **hard stop-loss rule**: if total portfolio value dropped below 800 USDT (20% drawdown), trading would halt for that strategy run.
+I implemented a strict **hard stop-loss rule**: if total portfolio value drops below **800 USDT** (i.e. a 20% drawdown), that strategy stops trading immediately for the rest of the simulation.

-- This mimics a real-life trader going risk-off after significant losses.
+- This mimics a real trader going “risk-off” after hitting a serious loss threshold.
-- It also prevents "death spirals", especially in All-In mode.
+- It also prevents those dreaded "death spirals," especially in All-In mode where one bad trade can cascade.

-This rule created a simple but effective **fail-safe** for high-risk setups.
+In practice, this rule acted like a simple but effective **kill switch** to protect against catastrophic losses in any single run.

 ### 🔀 Two Execution Modes: All-In vs Scaled